marjorienoda/amazeing_project/README.md

 ## Description
-This project's goal is to build `a_maze_ing.py`, a program that reads settings from a `config.txt` file and generates a maze embedded with a "42" pattern (supporting two modes: a perfect maze and a non-perfect, Pac-Man-style maze).
+This project's goal is to build `a_maze_ing.py`, a program that reads settings from a `config.txt` file and generates a maze embedded with a "42" pattern (supporting two modes: a perfect maze and a non-perfect maze).

 After generation, the maze data is written to the output file specified by the `OUTPUT_FILE` key, and the maze is displayed on screen in ASCII